 - Star-Making Role: In Rebel Without a Cause.
 And the death of James Dean shortly after left her as the sole focus of much of the contemporary fandom.

-- What Might Have Been: Opted to stay away from large film roles during the 1970s to raise a family.
+- What Could Have Been: Opted to stay away from large film roles during the 1970s to raise a family.
 Brainstorm was supposed to be a 'comeback' role.
-Also the stress of finishing the film after her death pushed director Douglas Trumbull away from moviemaking.
+Also, the stress of finishing the film after her death pushed director Douglas Trumbull away from moviemaking.